Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 In 2010, for example, there were approximately 2,000 reported accidents involving a car driving in reverse striking a pedestrian in a parking lot, leading to 99 fatalities.

-By contrast, there were approximately 3,000 reported accidents involving a car driving forward forward and striking a pedestrian in a parking lot, leading to 106 fatalities.
+By contrast, there were approximately 3,000 reported accidents involving a car driving forward and striking a pedestrian in a parking lot, leading to 106 fatalities.

 More people are hit and killed by cars moving forward in a parking lot than moving in reverse.
 And while these fatalities are tragedies, more people are injured and killed by lawnmowers each year than by automobiles in parking lots.